colinhacks/zod/README.md

 ### `.strict`

-By default Zod objects schemas strip out unrecognized keys during parsing.
+By default Zod object schemas strip out unrecognized keys during parsing.
 You can _disallow_ unknown keys with `.strict()` .
 If there are any unknown keys in the input, Zod will throw an error.

 ```ts
 const person = z